Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

-For security reasons and to separate concerns, it is beneficial to restrict an eFLINT service to only respond to certain inputs and to make other types strictly internal.
+For security reasons and to separate concerns, it is beneficial to restrict an eFLINT reasoner to only respond to certain inputs and to make other types strictly internal.
 This way, for example, we can disallow any duties from being created or terminated directly, but instead only through institutional actions (powers).
+Similarly, we can restrict the creation of authorizations to specific actors and thereby prevent actors from granting authorizations to themselves.
 For the running example we might like to say that only the \lstinline+raise-hand+, \lstinline+start-bidding+ and \lstinline+end-bidding+ actions can be triggered.
-This requires extending the language with a module-system or \textbf{service interface} specification mechanism to make it possible to hide and expose elements of a specification.
-Neither has been realised at the time of writing.

-At present, eFLINT offers the \lstinline-Physical- keyword as an alternative to \lstinline-Act- to distinguish between physical and institutional actions.
-Whether an instance of a physical act holds true is determined only be pre-conditions expressed using \lstinline-Conditioned by- or inherited by synchronising with instances of (other) act-types.
-The conditions of a physical action can thus been seen as determining the `physical ability' of performing an action, whereas the conditions (and derivation rules) of institutional actions determine permissions (rights) and powers.
-The distinction between physical and institutional action strengthens model checking.
-By expressing LTL properties that only transition over physical actions (synchronised with institutional actions), we can use model checking properties to search for traces of physical behaviour that trigger violations in the institutional model before the physical process runs, enabling a strong form of \textbf{ex-ante enforcement} (defined as `correctness checking' in~\cite{groefsema2022}).
+A possibility is to extend the language with a module-system.
+At present, we consider that an eFLINT specification implicitly describes a \textbf{service interface} (\Cref{tab:requirements2}) by exposing only physical actions, events, and open types (see below).
+An application-specific eFLINT reasoner can impose further restrictions on the available interactions.

-\subsection{Open Types}
+\subsubsection{Open Types}